Non-deductible Expenses Definition

 1. Political Contributions

 You may back a local political candidate with all your heart and soul.
 They may even be enthusiastic about your field and planning substantial future expenditures on it.
-However, donations to political campaigns are never tax deductible as a business expense.
+However, donations to political campaigns are never tax-deductible as a business expense.
 This is not always the case, but it occasionally applies to philanthropic giving.

 2. Gifts

-A present to a prospective customer or business partner is not out of the ordinary.
+Presenting to a prospective customer or business partner is not out of the ordinary.
 You care about maintaining a solid working relationship, so you decided to demonstrate your gratitude.
 In any case, there is a maximum amount you should spend on a present for another person.

-Business-related gifts made for commercial purposes are only tax deductible up to $25.
-If the total lobbying expenses exceeded the allowable limit, the amount would not be tax deductible.
+Business-related gifts made for commercial purposes are only tax-deductible up to $25.
+If the total lobbying expenses exceeded the allowable limit, the amount would not be tax-deductible.
 So, you would have to fork up your cash to purchase an expensive gift.

 3. Travel Expenses

 Depending on your line of work, frequent business trips away from the office may be routine.
-In addition, most business travel costs are completely deducted expenses.
+In addition, most business travel costs are completely deductible expenses.
 Certain expenses incurred when traveling, such as those for gas, lodging, and food, are often deductible.

 Simplify Your Expense Management With Moon Invoice